(Originally Posted 1-13-2018)

 Can love be measured?
 Or, is love simply the act of being?
 Spending time, space, money, words, deeds or perhaps even in our silence love can be shown.
 Love is a testament to our faith in God and in our service to him.
 Love is seen in how much we do, in what we spend and extend of ourselves, and this is not always shown in the amount of money we spend.

 However, just as the church at Corinth was young at that time, our kids too tend to measure love in dollars and cents, especially if they are involved in extra curricular activities at school or in the community.
 Life can become a real juggling act, especially when you have more than one child, all going different directions.
 My children were at one time both involved in soccer, my daughter for three years.
 Then she advanced to cheerleading and my son to Taekwondo.
 Then there was my daughter’s first high school prom—all while being in band and choir.
 Oh my.
 All of which were expensive and time consuming.
-Even as much as we struggled and with the very little support I received to help raise them, we always found a way—even when it meant me working two jobs.
+Even as much as we struggled and with the little support I received to help raise them, we always found a way—even when it meant me working two jobs.
 But I never complained and I never saw it as a burden.
 We don’t mind going the extra mile for those we love.
 Sometimes, when we give more, more is expected and the great wealth of what we expended on them gets lost in their desire to have more.
-Sometimes, unfortunately our giving can be taken for granted and entitlement can set in.

 This is what Paul was talking about.
 Even though there were those who tried to discredit him for not “performing” like others or as others thought he should, he proved himself to be diligent in raising up this church in Corinth in the knowledge and admonition of the Lord Jesus Christ, founded on his truth and doing so without being a financial burden to them.
 He gave all he had and asked only their obedience to Christ’s teachings in return.